GrammaTech/j8-tests/Readme.md

 python setup.py --tool wala=/home/me/dev/wala --app=hello
 ```
 ... where <tt>/home/me/dev/wala</tt> is the root main wala repository, that is, the top level
 directory you get from cloning [github.com/wala/WALA.git](https://github.com/wala/WALA).
+The
+tool must have been built (in the WALA case, you must run <tt>mvn clean verify
+-DskipTests=true -q</tt>, refer to individual tools' documentation for up to date build
+instructions).

-Since this example only had a single --tool option only tests against WALA
+Since this example only had a single <tt>--tool</tt> option only tests
-will be run.
-And because <tt>--app</tt> was provided, only tests againts
+against WALA will be run.
+And because <tt>--app</tt> was provided, only
-"hello" will be run.
-If <tt>--app</tt> was not provided, all applications
+tests against "hello" will be run.
+If <tt>--app</tt> was not provided, all
-would have been tests.
-If additional <tt>--tool</tt> options were provided
+applications would have been tests.
+If additional <tt>--tool</tt> options
-those tools would be tested too, in addition to WALA.
-If no <tt>--tool</tt>
+were provided those tools would be tested too, in addition to WALA.
+If no
-is specified no tests will be run (the test framework will not automatically
+<tt>--tool</tt> is specified no tests will be run (the test framework will
-obtain or build any tools, they must be provided externally).
+not automatically obtain or build any tools, they must be provided
+externally).

 <a name="extending"/>